 1. All students who enter the practicum application process must have done the appropriate academic planning which will allow for practicum prerequisite courses to be completed prior to the beginning of the practicum.
 A student must also have been a fully matriculating degree-seeking student at the School for a minimum of one year (three semesters) prior to beginning the practicum.
-The following courses are practicum prerequisite courses, and must be completed prior to beginning the practicum:
+All first year courses as listed below are practicum prerequisite courses, and must be completed prior to beginning the practicum: